 The detailed results of Stage 2 are available in the accompanying workbook under the Stage 2 – Measure Scoring Tab.

 The commercial building automation and integrated building control retrofit package have been combined in a unique measure for stage 3.

+Recommendation

+The study provides insights into several additional measures not considered for the deep dive analysis.
+The utilities should review the comprehensive measure list for additional measures of interest, notably the 25 measures scored during Stage 2 of the disposition process.

 Targeted Measures